SafooraNaureen/Cat_Dog_CNN/README.md

 The dataset for this project can be found here: https://www.kaggle.com/tongpython/cat-and-dog

+Deployed the model on local maching by refering the article: https://www.geeksforgeeks.org/deploying-a-tensorflow-2-1-cnn-model-on-the-web-with-flask/

 Python Version: 3.8

 Packages: pandas, numpy, keras, tensorflow, flask, json, html.